Come and explore the trails of dartmoor…

 The cost of the camp includes:

-• Talks by Adharanand, Damian and Colin, as well as plenty of chances to ask questions across the weekend
+Talks by Adharanand and Damian, as well as plenty of chances to ask questions across the weekend

 The cost doesn't include: